backand/simple-noterious-app/README.md

 Update the Angular code to include the new query:

-1.In 'app/boards/boards-controller.js' file under self.getBoards function start using the getUsersBoards() function instead of all() function
+1. In 'app/boards/boards-controller.js' file under self.getBoards function start using the getUsersBoards() function instead of all() function
 2. The result should be:

   ```javascript